 He served as an expert in a task force on migration, formed by the Ministry for Labour, Employment and Social Security, Government of Nepal.
-He also provided technical support as a Social Inclusion and Grievance Advisor to the National Reconstruction Authority (NRA), Government of Nepal.
-He has also supported the National Human Rights Commission (NHRC) Nepal, as an expert member.
-As a member of the international advisory board for ILO’s projects: From Research to Action: Using Knowledge to Accelerate Progress in the Elimination of Child Labour and Force Labour (R2A) and Measurement, Awareness-Raising, and Policy Engagement (MAP16), he has provided technical and strategic advice and guidance in child labour and forced labour-related research, and engaged in wider policy dialogue on these issues.
-He has also served as expert member in Working Group for developing 8.7 Policy Guide Working, United Nations University, Centre for Policy Research,
+He also provided technical support to the National Reconstruction Authority (NRA), Government of Nepal as a Social Inclusion and Grievance Advisor; to the National Human Rights Commission (NHRC) Nepal as an expert member; to the ILO’s as a member of the international advisory board for projects: From Research to Action: Using Knowledge to Accelerate Progress in the Elimination of Child Labour and Force Labour (R2A) and Measurement, Awareness-Raising, and Policy Engagement (MAP16) and; to the United Nations University, Centre for Policy Research as expert member in Working Group for developing 8.7 Policy Guide Working.

 His academic interests include public policy, democracy and development, state-society relations, governance, labour and migration, disaster, and gender and social inclusion (GESI), among others.

-- Thapa, BJ., Baniya, J., Bhattarai B., Pradhan, V., 2020.
+- Binay Jung Thapa, Jeevan Baniya, Sadikshya Bhattarai and Vibhav Pradhan, 2020.
 Rehabilitation and Reintegration of Nepali Migrant Returnees amid the COVID-19 Pandemic.
-International Journal of Innovation, Creativity and Change, www.ijicc.net.
-Special Edition: COVID-19 Life Beyond, Vol. 14, Issue 6.
-September, 2020.
+International Journal of Innovation, Creativity and Change.
+Special Edition: COVID-19 Life Beyond, Vol. 14, Issue 6, pg.
+19-36.
+September 2020.

-- Baniya J. 2009.
-Liberal Democracy, Governance and Civil Society in Nepal’, Yonsei Journal of International Studies, 2009.
+- Jeevan Baniya, 2009.
+Liberal Democracy, Governance and Civil Society in Nepal, PEAR, Yonsei Journal of International Studies, Yonsei University, South Korea, Spring, 2009.

 Peer Reviewed Book/Book Chapter